AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 cosmological model.
 Big Bang.
 Formation of the structure of the

-Einstein's equations apply to the whole Universe.
+Einstein's equations are used to the whole Universe.
 However, the

 general theory of relativity is reliably tested (experimentally